(This article may or may not contain affiliate links. What does that mean?)

-My husband and I were supposed to go on a cruise to celebrate our 5th anniversary, but obviously that was cancelled.
-We wanted to get away, and get a break from our toddler, but we were stumped.
+My husband and I were supposed to go on a cruise to celebrate our 5th anniversary in 2020, but obviously, that was canceled.
+We wanted to get away and get a break from our toddler, but we were stumped.
 Where to go?
 My husband pitched me an unconventional idea.
-Let’s stay in an RV, he said.
+Let’s rent an RV, he said.

 Getting there is half of the fun right?
 We hadn’t ventured to this part of Southern Ohio before, so we decided to take our time driving out to MOCO RV Park.
 We love to find random places to stop on the way.
 When else will you get the chance to see Big Muskie’s bucket?
 I’ll be honest.
 I didn’t even know this place existed until we saw a sign.
 Some of my favorite travel experiences have started with my husband seeing a sign and insisting we stop and check it out.